-Your child has insisted on starting music lessons (or maybe you were the one who insisted!), and you’re super excited to help them begin that journey.
-But how on earth do you choose the right music teacher?
+Your child has insisted on starting music lessons.
+(Or maybe you were the one who insisted!)
+And you’re super excited to help them begin that journey.
+But now you might be wondering, how do I choose the right music teacher for my child?
+Where on earth do you begin?
 What if you don’t know the first thing about the instrument your child wants to play?

 We get it.
 It can be overwhelming and easy to feel like you have zero to offer as a parent when it comes to music.